DylanPiercey/tusk/README.md

 [![npm](https://img.shields.io/npm/dm/tusk.svg)](https://www.npmjs.com/package/tusk)

 # Why
-Many virtual-dom implementations are bulky and are not optimized for server side rendering.
+Many virtual-dom implementations are bulky and are not optimized for immutable data or server side rendering.
 Currently this is experimental and should not be used in production.

 * Lightweight.
 * Minimal API.
-* Functional.
-* Isomorphic.
+* Designed for immutable data.
 * No extra "data-react-id" attributes.
 * No random span's inserted into DOM.
 * Supports JSX.